 - While first layer cools, prepare filling.

-- Unwrap caramels (ack!
-Why don't they make unwrapped caramels!) and put them in a saucepan with the 1/3 cup of cream.
+- Unwrap caramels (or use Kraft caramel bits) and put them in a saucepan with the 1/3 cup of cream.
 Heat on medium low, stirring often, until caramels are melted.
 Stir about half of the chopped pecans into the caramel.
 Pour the caramel mixture over the brownie layer.

 - Spread the remaining brownie mix over the caramel filling.
 It is kind of tricky, so do your best, but don’t worry about covering all the caramel.
 Scatter chocolate chips and remaining pecans over the top.